Program Educational Objectives

-The educational objectives of the Welding Technology program are:
+The educational objectives of the Welding and Fabrication Engineering Technology program are:

-- Graduates will be well versed in both traditional welding technologies, including all major arc welding processes and the newest advancements in CNC and fabrication equipment.
+- Technical Proficiency – Graduates will be well versed in both traditional welding technologies, as well as the newest advancements in high-energy density and specialized welding processes.
 Math and science will be cornerstones for experimenting, testing, data analysis and problem solving with commitment to quality, timeliness, and continuous improvement.

 - Interpersonal Skills – Graduates will be effective in their communication to ensure that they are relaying a clear message, will respect the viewpoints of others, and will be effective listeners when working as a member of a team.

 - Professionalism – Graduates will display a strong work ethic and an attention to detail.
-In addition, graduates will exhibit personal and professional growth through their commitment to lifelong learning, as evidenced by professional society certification(s) and their ability to lead within a team.
+In addition, graduates will exhibit personal and professional growth through their commitment to lifelong learning, as evidenced by professional society certification(s) and/or graduate studies.

 - Awareness of Societal Impact – Graduates will be aware that their workplace decisions will impact the global community.
-With an ethical approach to their decision making, our graduates will be empathetic to others and contribute to the greater global good.
-Graduates will also recognize that a properly set-up process, procedure and technique produces quality welds, and quality welds keep people safe.
+With an ethical approach to their decision-making, our graduates will be empathetic to others and contribute to the greater global good.

-- Leadership Abilities – Graduates will understand the role of the worker and lead by example.
-They will be well versed in how to be a productive member of a team and work towards helping others understand the important details of the welding processes.
-Graduates will be comfortable teaching others and presenting welding and fabrication related information.
+- Leadership Abilities – Graduates will understand management’s role in empowering and enabling workers.
+They will be well versed in project management techniques, intrinsic worker motivation, team-building, and be comfortable teaching and presenting welding, fabrication, and manufacturing related information.

-- Passion for the Trade – Graduates will be actively involved in welding technology and fabrication, and will find an area of expertise related to: assembly design; material weldability; welding procedure specification execution; welding process selection and implementation; training of welders; destructive and non-destructive examination; or welding automation and offline-programming.
+- Passion for the Trade – Graduates will be actively involved in welding engineering technology and find an area of expertise related to: weldment design; material selection; welding procedure development and qualification; welding process selection and implementation; welding capital equipment development and system integration; weld quality monitoring and process control; destructive and non-destructive examination; welding automation and offline-programming; or weld consulting.

 Program Goals/Student Outcomes